synegic/com.fibaro/README.md

 ## Change Log:

+### v 2.1.6
+Fixed a bug that wouldn't allow Flows to be triggered by multiple devices

+Further improved the color behaviour of the FGRGBWM-441

+### v 2.1.5
+Fixed a bug where dim levels above 50% would influence the saturation values of the FGRGBWM-441

 ### v 2.1.4
 Added product IDs to multiple device to ensure that they're recognised upon pairing.
 Changed large app store image

 ### v 2.1.3

+Add support for a "Start dim level change" and "Stop dim level change" action card for the FGD-21x devices

 Multitude of fixes based on invalid default values for settings